James D. Crapo, MD, John W. Walsh Visionary Awardplus

 A retired Special Education teacher in a rural Ohio school district for 28 years, he lives in Southern Ohio with his wife Alice and their 2 dogs, Lucy and Molly.

-We are very excited to present a live auction of this original photograph, generously donated by acclaimed artist-photographer and Gala co-chair Joel Sternfeld.
+We were very excited to present a live auction of this original photograph, generously donated by acclaimed artist-photographer and Gala co-chair Joel Sternfeld.
 This piece is part of Joel's work, Walking the High Line.

 Title: The High Line on an Evening in August 2001, 1/7